-Concentrations of manganese were substantially lower than the five-year average values at all sites.
+Fall 2024 manganese concentrations were substantially lower than the five-year average values at all sites.
 This result is a welcome change from very elevated manganese levels experienced at sites downstream of the CPF in recent years.
-Summer 2024 values were substantially lower than concentrations measured both in spring 2024 and summer 2023.
+Fall 2024 average values were substantially lower than concentrations measured in fall 2023 and summer 2024.
 However, the CPF influence can still be observed in the slightly elevated manganese concentration in Miller Fork (site S-BTT-17) relative to other sampling locations.
-Increased manganese levels have been associated with the post-wildfire effects, and the fact that they appear to be declining is consistent with ongoing recovery of the watershed from the CPF.
+Increased manganese levels have been associated with the post-wildfire effects, and the fact that they appear to be declining is consistent with the ongoing recovery of the watershed from the CPF.
 Elevated manganese levels are also associated with runoff events and high turbidity.
-Universally low manganese concentrations are also consistent with the relatively low turbidity and dry conditions in summer 2024.
+Universally low manganese concentrations are consistent with the relatively low turbidity and dry conditions in fall 2024.

 The EPA has a "secondary" standard of 0.05 mg/L (ppm) for manganese.
 This level does not make water unsafe to drink, but the water may be aesthetically unpleasing due to a reddish/black/brown color, which can stain laundry, plumbing, sinks, and showers.
-Mean summer 2024 manganese concentrations were well below this standard at all sampling locations.
+Mean fall 2024 manganese concentrations were well below this standard at all sampling locations.

 Figure 8.
-Average manganese values for May through July 2019-2023 and the 2024 average value (red dot) at sites included in the LWP SWMP.
+Average manganese values for August through October 2019-2023 and the 2024 average value (red dot) at sites included in the LWP SWMP.
 Blue bars indicate mainstem sites, light blue bars indicate tributary sites and aqua-blue bars represent Colorado-Big Thompson sites.
 Grey bars indicate sites where data collection began in 2023.
-In these cases, the grey bar represents average 2023 values and the red dot represents the average 2024 value.
+In these cases, the grey bar represents average 2023 values.